 This book is for you if:

-• Maybe you’re a high achiever, tired of running on empty.
+• You may be a high achiever, tired of running on empty.

-Wherever you are—mid-career, leading teams, stepping out on your own, or wondering what’s next—Live Your Opus is your companion for creating a life that feels meaningful, sustainable, and true.
+Wherever you are—mid-career, leading teams, stepping out on your own, or wondering what’s next—Live Your Opus is a companion for creating a way of living and working that is meaningful, sustainable, and true to you.

 A person with curly blonde hair standing outdoors during sunset with arms raised, back to the camera, sunlight illuminating their hair.